thirty25/cqrs-ef-core-repository-pattern/readme.md

 ## Problem 2 - Commands and Queries

 [Command Query Responsibility Segregation](https://martinfowler.com/bliki/CQRS.html) (CQRS) isn't new, but it has seen a rise in popularity of late.
 If you aren't familiar with it, I'll leave getting into the weeds of that pattern for someone else.
-For our purposes we'll stick to a super simple idea that it's useful if we have different code path for when doing queries and commands.
+For our purposes we'll stick to a super simple idea that an architecture with different code path for when doing queries and commands is sometimes useful.
 One way I like to enforce this is with two repositories - a command and a query repository.

 For our purposes we'll split `IRepository<T>` into `ICommandRepository<T>` and `IQueryRepository<T>`.
 Query repository stays the same with just a `Query` method.
 That's all it needs.
 We won't be updating the data when issueing our queries so no need for anything else.
 Our command repository we'll add a simple `SaveChangesAsync()` and `Set<T>` for working directly with the `DbSet` and persisting the data.